welcome banner

 To connect, please go to my Contact Portal.

-I used to (long ago) actually pull the gear up, but nowadays use my radio gear to push electromagnetic waves up and catch 'em coming down from the sky.
-I'm a community member of a great amateur radio club at the University or Arizona, where student members do amazing stuff from across town to low earth orbit, and back.
+I used to (long ago) actually pull the gear up, but nowadays use radio gear to push electromagnetic waves up and catch 'em coming down from the sky.
+I've been a community member of a great amateur radio club at the University or Arizona, where student members do amazing stuff from across town to low earth orbit, and back.

 You quite possibly got to these pages from my ham radio webpages.